Table of contents

 - Skills, qualifications, and work experience

-You can also include additional information in your employees’ profiles.
+You can also include additional information, if you’d like.
 This builds a sense of company culture by helping employees get to know each other on a personal level—even if they don’t regularly interact in person.
-Additional information includes:
+Additional information may include:

 - A photo